ldn-softdev/jtc/User Guide.md

 {"a":1,"b":2}|    {"a":1,"b":2}    |  {"a":1,"b":2,"c":4}  |  {"a":1,"b":2,"c":4}  |{"a":1,"b":2}
     "a"      |         "a"         |          "a"          |          "a"          |     "a"
 ```
-_\- the values in the 4th column header (namely `"a":3,"c":4`) do not look like valid JSON - those are JSON object's elements
+> _\- the values in the 4th column header (namely `"a":3,"c":4`) do not look like valid JSON - those are JSON object's elements
-when pointed to by the `-i <walk-path>`, i.e., they are JSON elements in objects, i.e., with labels_
+when pointed to by the `-i <walk-path>`, i.e., they are JSON values in objects (the values with labels_)

 as follows from the table:
 - insertion cannot occur into the atomic JSON elements
-- when inserting into array, whole JSON element is getting inserted (no array expansion occurs)
+- when inserting into an array, the whole JSON value is getting inserted (no array expansion occurs)
-- labeled elements inserted as JSON objects
+- labeled values are getting inserted into arrays as standalone JSON objects
-- when inserting objects into object, upon label clashing the destination's label is preserved (source's ignored)
+- when inserting objects into objects, upon label clashing the destination's label is preserved (source's ignored)

 #### Insertion matrix with merging
-One might wonder: if insertion of an array into another array happens without merging arrays, how to achieve then merged result upon
+if insertion of an array into another array happens without merging arrays, how then to achieve the merged result upon
-insertion? (or other similar questions may rise).
+insertion?

 option `-m` (merge) alters the behavior of insert operation into following:
 ```